breakfastdeep/Lenovo-Thinkpad-L540-MacOS-Monterey/README.md

 The Version 1.7.0 changes the model from ```MacBookPro12,1``` to ```MacBookPro11,4```.
 You need to generate a new SMBIOS for the new model with [GenSMBIOS](https://github.com/corpnewt/GenSMBIOS).

-**Dualbooting**

-If you want to dualboot / multiboot your L540 with Windows or Linux, do **not** use OpenCore as bootloader!
-You need to use the efi boot menu in order to boot Windows or Linux.
-Legacy boot is not supported!

 The reason: **ACPI Patches**